 Bigger Diamonds are Harder to Find

 If you check the prices for diamonds of different carat weights, you will notice that the bigger the stone, the more pricey it is per carat.
 The reason is that bigger diamonds are harder to find than smaller ones.

 The bigger diamonds that have both high clarity and good colour are even rarer.

 Excellent Cut Diamonds Always Cost the Premium

-In order to be prepared for sale, raw diamonds are cut into a certain shape, faceted and polished.
+To be prepared for sale, raw diamonds are cut into a certain shape, faceted and polished.

 Oftentimes, it is not possible to cut a diamond and keep it highly proportional, clear and big at the same time.
 In this case, the cutter has to cut off a portion of the stone that contains visible flaws to make it of higher clarity and sacrifice the weight.
-Or, the cutter may keep the bigger size but sacrifice ideal proportions.
+Or, the cutter may keep a bigger size but sacrifice ideal proportions.

 As you see, achieving an optimal balance between cut, clarity and carat weight is not so easy, which is why proportional stones that are big and clean are rare and expensive.